A processional cross for Italy

 Soldering the filigree jewelry

-After the filigree fittings have finally come out of the fire, they still look a bit battered.
-It is now difficult to imagine what magical splendor the later gilded and partially polished fittings on the processional cross will unfold in the bright sunshine, for example.
+After the filigree fittings have finally come out of the fire, they still look a little worn.
+It is difficult to imagine what magical splendor the fittings on the processional cross, which will later be gilded and partially polished, will unfold in the bright sunshine, for example.

 filigree fittings